No matter how much you love your job, everyone needs a break…

 Will I get paid for my annual leave?

-This means that if you work set hours and/or your role is salary based, your income will be exactly the same as if you worked the time you took off.
+This means that if you work set hours and your role is salary based, your income will be exactly the same as if you worked the time you took off.

-However, if your hours/pay varies each week, your holiday income will reflect the pay you’d earn on average – which is usually based on the last 12 weeks you worked.
+However, if your hours or pay varies each week, your holiday pay is usually calculated based on your average pay over the previous 52 weeks (only counting weeks in which you were paid).

 How do I request annual leave?